Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

+\textbf{Comparison with indoor state-of-the-art methods.} Table~\ref{tab:supervised_s2d3d_pan} shows adaptation from Stanford2D3D~\cite{stanford2d3d} pinhole to panoramic domains (\textbf{SPin}$\rightarrow$\textbf{SPan}). {Surprisingly, Trans4PASS+ (${\sim}14$M parameters) outperforms existing fully-supervised and transfer-learning methods that use ResNet-101 (${\sim}44$M parameters).} For example, the versatile HoHoNet~\cite{hohonet} obtains $52.0\%$, whereas some methods~\cite{unet,gauge_equivariant,spherical_unstructured_grids,orientation} use RGB-D input to exploit cross-modal complementary information.
+Still, our lighter TransPASS+ achieves $52.3\%$ while being unsupervised.
+However, our supervised counterpart can reach $54.1\%$.
+These results further verify the distortion adaptability of the proposed Trans4PASS+ architecture for panoramic semantic understanding.

+{\textbf{Comparison with spherical models.} In Table~\ref{tab:supervised_s2d3d_pan}, we compare Trans4PASS+ with models proposed to address the deformation of spherical data.
+For example, distortion-aware Tangent~\cite{tangent} and HoHoNet~\cite{hohonet} models tailored for 360-degree obtain respectively $45.6\%$ and $52.0\%$.
+Thanks to our deformable modules, Trans4PASS+ can better process panoramas and has better scores.}

-\textbf{Ablation on Stanford2D3D.} The experiments organized in Table~\ref{tab:per_class_s2d3d-pan} are performed according to the fold-$1$ data splitting~\cite{stanford2d3d} on the Stanford2D3D panoramic~(\textbf{SPan}) dataset.
+\textbf{Ablation on Stanford2D3D.} Table~\ref{tab:per_class_s2d3d-pan} presents the ablation study conducted in the fold-$1$ data splitting~\cite{stanford2d3d}.
 Our MPA-Trans4PASS (Tiny) exceeds the previous state-of-the-art P2PDA-driven DANet and it is even better than the one adapted with a PVT-Small backbone.
-Overall, Trans4PASS+ (Small) achieves the highest mIoU score ($52.53\%$), even reaching the level of the fully-supervised Trans4PASS+ ($53.62\%$) which does have full access to panoramic image annotations of $1,400$ target samples.
+Overall, Trans4PASS+ (Small) achieves the highest mIoU score ($53.49\%$), even reaching the level of the fully-supervised Trans4PASS+ ($54.1\%$) which does have full access to panoramic image annotations of $1,400$ target samples.

-\textbf{Comparison with indoor state-of-the-art methods.} As shown in Table~\ref{tab:supervised_s2d3d_pan}, our Trans4PASS+ (${\sim}14$M parameters) gains a high mIoU score, outperforming existing fully-supervised and transfer-learning methods which are based on ResNet-101 backbones (${\sim}44$M parameters).
-For example, the versatile HoHoNet~\cite{hohonet} leverages a latent horizontal feature design and obtains $52.0\%$, whereas some methods~\cite{unet,gauge_equivariant,spherical_unstructured_grids,orientation} use RGB-D input to exploit cross-modal complementary information.
-Still, our lighter TransPASS+ achieves $52.3\%$ while being unsupervised, and our supervised counterpart can reach $54.0\%$.
-These results further verify the distortion adaptability of the proposed Trans4PASS+ architecture for panoramic semantic understanding.